 Your final day on the internship

-Head back to our London office to take part in the selection process for our Training Programme.
+Head back to your training venue to take part in the selection process for our Training Programme.
 Because we’ve already spent lots of time with you and you’ve experienced school life, it’s shorter than our usual selection day.

 You’ll have a one-to-one interview and take part in a final exercise.
 All the skills you’ve learned on the internship will put you in a great position to progress onto our award-winning scheme and the graduate job that goes with it.